 If you’ve defaulted on your loan, you’ll be required to pay taxes and a 10% penalty fee (if you left your employer prior to the year you turned 55).
-Learn more about borrowing or withdrawing money from your 401(k) before you retire

-Withdrawals in retirement
+Withdrawals in retirement rules

 When you change jobs, you are no longer allowed to contribute to your former employer’s retirement plan.
 If you are not yet ready to retire, you have a few options when it comes to deciding on what to do with what is left in your 401(k):

-Keep the money in your former employer’s plan.
+Keep the money in your former employer’s plan

 While you will no longer be able to contribute earnings to it, some employers will allow you to keep your 401(k) active if you have reached a certain vested balance, which is usually more than $5,000.

-Move your balance into your current employer’s plan.
+Move your balance into your current employer’s plan

 Doing so should come without any tax penalties and allows you to invest in a new plan.

-Switch, or “roll over” to an IRA.
+Switch, or “roll over” to an IRA

 With a rollover IRA, you won’t face any tax penalties and you may be able to invest in different options not otherwise offered to you through your original 401(k).
 While you will no longer be making automatic contributions, this can be a flexible opportunity to have your money all in one place — especially if you’ve had multiple jobs with multiple 401(k) plans over time.
 It is important, however, to look at all the pros and cons of rolling over to an IRA before making a decision.

-While you can withdraw your vested amount from your 401(k) through a lump-sum distribution, you will still have to pay income tax and a 10% penalty if you left your employer before the year you turned 55 and are under the age of 59 ½, which can cost big in the long run.
+While you can withdraw your vested amount from your 401(k) through a lump-sum distribution, you will still have to pay income tax and a 10% penalty if you left your employer before the year you turned 55 and are under the age of 59 ½, which can cost you big in the long run.

 How an Ameriprise financial advisor can help

-Investing in a 401(k) is an efficient way to help you reach your retirement goals and find financial security in retirement.
+Investing in a 401(k) is an efficient way to help you reach your retirement goals and find financial support in retirement.
 An Ameriprise financial advisor can help you assess your goals, budget and current situation to determine how you can use a 401(k) to plan the retirement that is right for you.

 Or, request an appointment online to speak with an advisor.